Student Code of Conduct Policy

 College Disruption

-Students are not permitted to engage in acts that disrupt normal College business.
+Students are prohibited from engaging in acts that disrupt normal College business.
 Examples of disruptions include but are not limited to:

-• Obstructing, impeding, or otherwise blocking normal traffic pattern (i.e., doorways, hallways, sidewalks, and roads).
+- Obstructing, impeding or otherwise blocking normal traffic pattern and areas (i.e., doorways, hallways, sidewalks and roads).

-• Creating loud noises through yelling/screaming, stereo equipment, bullhorns, etc.
+- Creating loud noises by yelling/screaming or with stereo equipment, bullhorns, etc.

-• Participating in protests, sit-ins, or demonstrations at times and/or locations where this is not permitted.
+- Participating in protests, sit-ins or demonstrations at times and/or locations where such things are not permitted.

-• Participation in on campus demonstration(s) that disrupts the normal operations of the College and infringes on the rights of other members of the College community.
+- Participating in on-campus demonstrations that disrupt the normal operations of the College and/or infringes on the rights of other members of the College community.

 College Rules